 Colorbond Shale Grey along with Woodland Grey is another colour that has endured.
 It replaced Gull Grey and is just that classic cool neutral silver grey that has been popular in roofing for a very long time.
 It can give you the look of the old Zincalume roofs and is an excellent choice for coastal and country houses.

 Colorbond Surfmist is a favourite of many.
 Clients love it in coastal locations and it certainly does give you a very light and reflective roof.
 I have had many comments though from clients who don't like it as a guttering colour.
 It does appear a little creamy.
 I think in many cases it works well as the depth of colour and grey in it work well in the sunlight.
-However for those people who use it for facias in Hamptons styles where they also add a lot of very crisp white trim, they feel it looks dirty in comparison.
-In this case I usually specify a timber facia that can be painted.

 Assessing the underlying colour in Colorbond